macbeebas/appki/README.md

 - Euro-Sredni-NBP.html / _shows the current MID value of the EUR-PLN given by NBP_
 - Znaki-Specjalne.html / _shows special characters to insert as plain text (with code or for copy to clipboard)_
 - Word-szukanie-znaki-specjalne.txt / _shows special characters for finding in Word using "Find/Replace"_
+- No-PL.html / _converts Polish characters to Latin characters in the given text_

 Stack: